Battle of Perryville: Attack from the Confederate right

 Parsons' eight guns on the Open Knob were manned by inexperienced soldiers, some of whom were infantry recruits from the 105th Ohio Infantry.
 Terrill's 33rd Brigade was posted to defend the guns.
 Meanwhile, Confederate Brigadier General George Maney's brigade was able to approach the Knob undetected through the woods, as the Union troops' attention was focused on Donelson's attack.
-Eventually, the Union artillery redirected their guns and a fierce firefight ensued.
+Eventually, the Union artillery redirected its guns, and a fierce firefight ensued.
 Brig.
 Gen. Jackson, the 10th Division commander, was killed in the action, and command fell to Terrill, who immediately made a poor command decision.
 Obsessed with the safety of his artillery, he ordered the 123rd Illinois to mount a bayonet charge down the hill.
 The 770 raw Union troops suffered heavy casualties at the hands of the 1,800 veteran Confederates.
 As reinforcements arrived from the 80th Illinois and a detachment of infantry commanded by Col. Theophilus T. Garrard, the two sides were briefly stalemated.
 Maney's artillery, commanded by Lt.
 William Turner, pounded the inexperienced defenders, and Maney ordered a charge up the steep slope, which swept the Union men from the hill and captured most of Parsons' guns; the tenacious Parsons had to be dragged away from the scene by his retreating soldiers.

 Maney's attack continued to the west, down the reverse slope of the Open Knob, through a cornfield, and across the Benton Road, after which was another steep ridge, occupied by the 2,200 men in the Union 28th Brigade of Col. John C. Starkweather (Rousseau's division), and twelve guns.
 Those guns made the Open Knob an untenable position.
 Starkweather had placed his 21st Wisconsin in the cornfield about the time that Maney was attacking Parsons' position.
 The inexperienced men of the 21st—some of whom had never fired their weapons before, the regiment having been formed less than a month earlier—could see little through the 10- to 12 ft high cornstalks of the cornfield.
 They were surprised as the remnants of Terrill's brigade retreated through their position.
 As Terrill himself retreated, he shouted, "The Rebels are advancing in terrible force!"
 Terrill convinced the regimental adjutant to order yet another bayonet charge; 200 men advanced and were quickly smashed by the oncoming Confederates.
 While the Union men had to hold their fire to keep from shooting their retreating comrades, artillery fire from Starkweather's batteries caused numerous friendly fire casualties.
 The 21st managed to fire a volley into the Confederate ranks, but it was answered by a 1,400-musket volley that decimated the Union regiment, and the survivors fled toward the Benton Road.